csci104/site/labs/lab13/index.md

 $E(X) = 2 \times (1/36) + 3 \times (2/36) + … + 12 \times (1/36) = 7$.

+But there is really a simpler way to solve this:

+Let $X_1, X_2$ be random variables that denote the value on the first and second die, respectively.
+We can see that $X = X_1 + X_2$, therefore by the linearity of expectation, $E(X) = E(X_1 + X_2) = E(X_1) + E(X_2)$.

+We know that $E(X_1) = E(X_2) = \frac{1}{6}(1 + 2 + 3 + 4 + 5 + 6)$, hence $E(X) = 7$.

 ### Excercises

 1. In Charlie and the Chocolate Factory, Willy Wonka invites 5 lucky children to tour his factory.
 He randomly distributes 5 golden tickets in a batch of 1000 chocolate bars.
 You purchase 5 chocolate bars, hoping that at least one of them will have a golden ticket.
   * What is the probability of getting at least 1 golden ticket?
   * What is the probability of getting 5 golden tickets?

 2. Scrooge is getting ready for the 104 Duck Fashion Show.
 Scrooge has 3 hats (yellow, black, green), 9 shirts (3 of which are yellow, and 6 of which are green), and 7 bowties (all of which are blue).
-Scrooge selects his outfit uniformly at random.
+Scrooge selects each of his outfit uniformly at random and independently.
 What is the probability that his hat and shirt will be different colors?

 3. You roll a fair die 6 times.
 What is the probability that no number appears twice?

 4. Earlier in March, meerkats Howell and Midra in the Taronga Western Plains Zoo gave birth to 5 meerkat pups.
 You are told that at least 4 pups are female.
 Given this information, what is the probability that all 5 are female?
+(Hint: it is not $1/2$)

-5. Two cookies are pulled out one by one (order matters) and eaten from a jar containing 7 chocolate chip cookies and 6 snickerdoodles.
+5. Two cookies are pulled out at random and eaten from a jar containing 7 chocolate chip cookies and 6 snickerdoodles.
 Let X be a random variable denoting the number of snickerdoodles pulled out.
 * What is the probability distribution of X?
 * What is the expected value of X?